VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

 # Contribute to the project with new data

-UDV is developed in the context of the [VCity research project](https://projet.liris.cnrs.fr/vcity/wiki/doku.php).
+UD-Viz is developed in the context of the [VCity research project](https://projet.liris.cnrs.fr/vcity/wiki/doku.php).
 One aspect of this project is to enhance numerical representations of cities with documents in order to highlight and share cultural heritage and to understand urban evolution.